CDCgov/ReportVision/backend/README.md

 ## Project Architecture

-The backend is organized into the following key directories and files:
+The backend is organized into the following directories and files:

 - **`src/main/java/gov/cdc/reportvision/`**:
   - **`controllers/`**: handle API requests from the frontend.